socrata/python-101/lessons/1-the-basics.md

 First we need another tool.

+We need to use a function.

 ## What are Functions? ##

-Functions are pre-defined pieces of code that you can run on different arguments.
+Functions are pre-defined pieces of code that you can run on different arguments (basically, placeholders in the code).

-They're basically the same as the functions you learned in math class (log, sin, tan, etc).
+They're pretty much the same as the functions you learned in math class (log, sin, tan, etc), except they don't always return a value.

 ## Calling Functions ##